open-contracting-archive/kingfisher-vagrant/docs/hosted.rst

 The server can be found at 195.201.163.242.
 You can connect via SSH to run commands, or via a Postgres client to run queries on the database (see below)

+There is a development server at ocdskingfisher-dev.default.opendataservices.uk0.bigv.io.
+If you're involved in the development of new Kingfisher components, you may be asked to log into the dev server to try things out.
+If so, substitiute the address of the dev server for the address of the live server in the examples below.

 Over the course of a typical use of Hosted Kingfisher, you'll need to log in to run scrapers, then log out and back in as a different user to run process operations, and potentially connect to Postgres to carry out database operations.